roderickjackson-bradley/socket_io_app/work/w08/d2/01-02-django-class-views/django-class-views.md

 path('cats/<int:pk>/delete/', views.CatDelete.as_view(), name='cats_delete'),
 ```

 By default, CBVs that work with individual model instances will expect to find a named parameter of `pk`.
-This is why didn't use `cat_id` as we've done in the _detail_ entry.
+This is why we didn't use `cat_id` as we did in the _detail_ entry.

 #### Update the UI

-Now we need to see those links to show up on the detail view of a cat.
+We need to see EDIT and DELETE links on a cat's detail page.

 Let's update **templates/cats/detail.html** by adding to a cat's "card" a `<div>` with a Materialize class of `card-action`: